-Now I’m NOT telling you to ignore your doctors advice by any means, but I do think you should always listen to your body & do what you think is best for you.
+I’m not saying you should ignore your doctors advice, but I do think you should always listen to your body & do what you think is best for you.
 I knew that for myself, taking a prescription wasn’t a long term solution (or the cheapest option either) & I wanted to find a way to combat my IBS symptoms naturally.
-The way I see it, I can either spend my money on medication, or I can spend my money on healthy food.
-I chose the later, and I now have no IBS symptoms and it feels brill!

-I had no IBS symptoms after 1-2 few weeks & I’ve managed to pretty much cure myself by making a few simple changes to my lifestyle.
-Yes I do still get the odd day when I feel a little bloated, but it’s absolutely nothing compared to how I felt before (which was bloated as f**k 24/7).
+After changing my diet to a mostly whole-food plant-based diet + taking pro-biotics, I had no IBS symptoms after 1-2 few weeks.
+I’ve managed to pretty much cure myself by making a few simple changes to my lifestyle.

 What is IBS?